-Forensic Document Examination is used as a means of identifying forgery and establishing the authenticity of documents that are in dispute.
-FDE is crucial for a court of law to be able to correctly evaluate document evidence to be admitted.
+Forensic Document Services are used as a means of identifying forgery and establishing authenticity of documents in dispute.
+Forensic Document Examination is crucial for a court of law to be able to correctly evaluate document evidence to be admitted.
 The examiner determines:

 - Exposes forgery

 - Identify/eliminate an individual as a source of handwriting

 - Identify/eliminate the source of typewriting, photocopies, impressions, marks, or relative evidence

 - Identification of inks and type of writing instrument

 - Provides reposts or testimony when needed